IgorShadurin/sms-wallet-bot/README.md

 operations.

 User can add finances to his wallet via USSD and manage it via SMS.
-After every funding operation received sum recorded to smart contract deployed to [xDai network](https://www.xdaichain.com/).
+After every funding operation received sum recorded to smart contract deployed to super fast [xDai network](https://www.xdaichain.com/) and tested in POA Sokol network.

-Supported multi-languages.
+Supported multi-languages for different countries.
+Supported dynamic countries where smart contract could be used.

 ## How to setup project?